joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 How does one grieve God?

->31 Let all bitterness, anger and wrath, shouting and slander be removed from you, along with all malice.
-32 And be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ.
+>Ephesians 4:31-32 Let all bitterness, anger and wrath, shouting and slander be removed from you, along with all malice.
+And be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ.

 In other words: